AnalystOlaide/E-Commerce-Business-Analysis-Project/README.md

 # E-Commerce-Business-Analysis-Project

 ## Project Overview
+## Project Overview
+This project aims to deliver a Power BI dashboard that provides actionable insights into an e-commerce company’s performance.
+The primary stakeholders include the executive team, marketing managers, and business analysts—all responsible for driving growth, enhancing customer retention, and optimizing operations.

+The goal is to equip decision-makers with a centralized, real-time, data-driven tool to monitor key performance metrics such as revenue, customer behavior, product trends, and channel effectiveness.
+This will support strategic decisions that enhance profitability, reduce churn, and identify opportunities for market expansion.

+🏁 What Success Looks Like
+Stakeholders can self-serve insights without relying heavily on analysts.
+Leadership makes informed, real-time decisions across all business units.
+Tangible improvements in: Customer retention, revenue from high-performing segments, marketing return on investment (ROI), operational efficiency
+The dashboard becomes a core strategic tool, used in quarterly business reviews, product launches, and planning sessions.
 This Power BI dashboard provides a comprehensive analysis of an e-commerce business, uncovering insights on overall performance, customer demographics, product and category trends, marketing efficiency, sales channels, inventory management, and operational performance.

 ## Problem Statement